AVEVA/CONNECT-data-services-developer-docs/content/communities/community-remove-clients.md

 # Remove clients from a community

-Remove a client to remove an application's access to the REST API.
+Remove a client from a community to remove an application's access to the REST API.

 ## Prerequisites